neudesic/engineering-playbook/docs/security/ZT.md

 - In Azure Kubernetes Service (AKS), define NetworkPolicy objects to limit pod-to-pod traffic.
 - Consider service mesh solutions like Linkerd or Istio for fine-grained traffic management and mTLS.

+Example: This [policy](./ZT/leastprivilege.yaml) ensures nginx pods in the production namespace only accept traffic from pods in a backend namespace, and only send outgoing traffic to a logging namespace.

 ## 3. Secure Configuration & Continuous Compliance

 1. Enforce TLS in Transit